oracle/terraform-provider-oci/website/docs/r/devops_deployment.html.markdown

 	* `deploy_stage_execution_progress` - Map of stage OCIDs to deploy stage execution progress model.
 		* `approval_actions` -
 			* `action` - The action of the user on the DevOps deployment stage.
+			* `reason` - The reason for approving or rejecting the deployment.
 			* `subject_id` - The subject ID of the user who approves or disapproves a DevOps deployment stage.
 		* `deploy_stage_display_name` - Stage display name.
 Avoid entering confidential information.
 		* `deploy_stage_execution_progress_details` - Details about stage execution for all the target environments.